usnistgov/OSCAL/docs/content/concepts/layer/control/catalog/_index.md

 OSCAL catalogs define organized sets of controls.
 The primary use of the catalog model is to represent, in machine-readable form, a comprehensive collection of controls from which an organization can create a *baseline*, by means of control selection and tailoring.
 A public catalog such as SP 800-53 (rev 4 and rev5), available in such a format, is a significant (and arguably indispensable) asset for any organization tasked with understanding and implementing and assessing its controls.
 The OSCAL catalog model supports this by providing a common set of rules for encoding this catalog (control set), like others, thereby promoting interoperability of tools, portability of data, and the development of commodity software applications.

-Because the OSCAL catalog model is suited to represent any set of controls, it has a second important application, to represent the *output* of a process applied to [OSCAL **profile**](LINK HERE) documents, called *resolution* [See the Profile Resolution]().
-This application of the catalog model is important to users of modified baselines, giving them the ability to import, view and further process all the controls, with all their changes, in one place.
+Because the OSCAL catalog model is suited to represent any set of controls, it has a second important application: to represent the *output* of a process applied to [OSCAL **profile**](../profile/) documents, called *resolution*.
+(See the [Profile Resolution Specification](../../../processing/profile-resolution/) for details.)
+This application of the catalog model is important to consumers of baselines, giving them the ability to import, view and further process the controls represented in a baseline in one place, with their tailoring, and treat catalogs and baselines together within a single unified set of operations.

 In both of these applications (and in others to be developed), the OSCAL catalog model provides: